apache/age-website/docs/intro/setup.md

 LOAD 'age';
 ```

-We recommend adding ag_catalog to your search_path to simplify your queries.
+We recommend adding `ag_catalog` to your search_path to simplify your queries.
 The rest of this document will assume you have done so.
-If you do not, remember to add 'ag_catalog' to your cypher query function calls.
+If you do not, remember to add `ag_catalog` to your cypher query function calls.

 ```postgresql
 SET search_path = ag_catalog, "$user", public;